bewuethr/bewuethr.github.io/2021-01-01-no-rules-rules-review.md

 - **A policy of not just unlimited "personal time off" days, but unlimited holidays.** Multiple references indicate that people take about the same amount of time off as they would with limited holidays, but it would be more flexible, and signal trust in employees.
+(As long as leaders model actually taking time off.)
 - **No expense policy.** At Netflix, the entire policy is

   > Act in Netflix's best interest